intowow/ce-backend-js-linter/README.md

 - Install dependenceies `$ npm i --save-dev eslint eslint-config-airbnb-base eslint-plugin-import`
 - Execute install.sh `$ sh -c "$(curl -fsSL https://raw.github.com/intowow/ce-backend-js-linter/master/install.sh)"`

-Now ESLint is installed in this repository.
-And coding style checker will be triggered before each commit.
+Now **ESLint** is installed in this repository and the git **pre-commit** hook is updated.
+The coding style checker will be triggered before each commit.

 ## Package.json
 For a new created git repository.
 You can add the installation script to the package.json to make sure everyone who clone it will have the coding style tool installed.
 Following is a package.json example: